TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 <br />

 There is a interesting `functionality`.
-To test it, we replace the `"Server Address"` field with our IP, start a listener on port `389` with nc and click `"Update"` button:
+To test it, we replace the `"Server Address"` field with our own, start a listener on port `389` and click `"Update"` button:

 <br />